xenon-middleware/xenon/doc/userguide/userguide.md

 This section contains the adaptor documentation which is generated from the information provided by the adaptors themselves.

-Xenon currently supports 6 adaptors: local, ssh, ftp, gridengine, slurm, gftp.
+Xenon currently supports 8 adaptors: local, ssh, ftp, webdav, gridengine, slurm, gftp, torque.

 Adaptor: local
 --------